Ranveer82/GPZ/README.md

 		22.TPI		=  Topographic position Index.
 		23.WellYield	=  wells potential yeilds in Lps.
 0 value represent no data.( total 208 well data is available for training and testing)

+well_augmentation.py ----- code used for data augmentation to create additional wells in the neighbourhood of existing wells.
 Train_Data_agm.csv------ Augmented dataset with above mentioned parameters.

 python Code for notebooks: (in .ipynb)(raw-- trained with 208 well data, agm -- trained with augmented dataset)